maikelSec/Azure-Hashcat-Cracker/README.md

 # Azure-Hashcat-Cracker
-GPU cracking based on an Azure
+GPU cracking based on an Azure platform